sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2024-01-01T13:16:29.000Z**
+**2024-01-05T12:30:24.000Z**

-\#POWERALERT1
+\#LoadsheddingUpdate

-Stage 2 loadshedding will be implemented from 05:00 until 16:00 on Tuesday.
-Thereafter, Stage 3 loadshedding will be implemented until 05:00 on Wednesday
+Friday, 05 January 2024: Stage 3 loadshedding will be implemented today at 16:00 until 05:00 on Saturday as previously communicated, followed by Stage 1 loadshedding until 16:00.
+Thereafter, Stage 2 loadshedding will be implemented from 16:00 until 05:00 on…